-Best floorstanding speakers 2024: budget to premium tested tested by our experts
+Best floorstanding speakers 2024: budget to premium models tested by our experts

-A good quality pair of floorstanders can instantly supercharge your hi-fi system and deliver room-filling sound.
+A great pair of floorstanders can instantly supercharge your hi-fi system and deliver room-filling sound, acting as an attention-grabbing duo and offering the breadth, scale and authority that most bookshelf speakers can't muster.

-Perhaps you're building a hi-fi system from scratch, or sizing up from a bookshelf pair to a bigger model.
-Or, if you simply want to splash the cash on serious high-end speakers, we're here to help.
+You still need to choose wisely and make sure you pick the best floorstanding speakers for your budget and room size, though.
+Perhaps you're building a hi-fi system from scratch, or sizing up from a bookshelf pair to a bigger model, or you want to spend big on a pair of speakers that will wow your friends and neighbours.
 It's worth noting that floorstanders tend to be pricier than their smaller standmount counterparts (the bigger size means more materials used and higher prices), but you'll find plenty of the best-performing options below starting from around £450 onwards.

 Written by